jbgf/tiktok-video-player/README.md

 ## 🚀 Live Demo

-See this package in action at **[Anonymous Viewer](https://www.anonymous-viewer.com/)** - a tool for viewing TikTok profiles and videos anonymously using our video player component.
+See this package in action at **[Tiktok Viewer](https://www.anonymous-viewer.com/)** - a tool for viewing TikTok profiles and videos anonymously using our video player component.

 ## Features